jasonj/ansible-sudoers/README.md

 Sudoers
 ========

-This Ansible role lets safely edit sudoers on the specified host
+This Ansible role lets you safely edit sudoers on the specified host

 Requirements
 ------------